jlaurellax/data_science_portfolio.github.io/_posts/2023-03-12-data-prep-feat-selection-los.md

 It is assumed that most people working with data understand the importance of cleaning and preparing a dataset before attempting to use the dataset in a Machine Learning project.
 Dealing with extreme or missing values, and correcting / converting data types are common steps in this process.
 Datasets often have variables that are unnecessary for making predictions on the outcome under investigation and steps should therefore be completed for removing these.

 This dataset came to me as part of a coding test for a position I chose not to pursue.
 The test requirement was to prepare the dataset for use with predictive models and specifically, for predicting hospital length of stay as the outcome variable.
 There are multiple clinical and non-clinical input variables included.
-While I did well enough at the time with the task, looking back on it, I realized I could have made it more efficient, so when began building this portfolio, it occurred to me to revisit this as a project for inclusion.
+While I did well enough at the time with the task, looking back on it, I realized I could have made it more efficient, so when I began building this portfolio, it occurred to me to revisit this as a project for inclusion.

 <br>
 ### Actions <a name="overview-actions"></a>